Coffee Shop · Loyalty Programs

 Using a paper punch card in 2026

 Fix: Paper cards get lost, damaged, and forgotten.
-Digital wallet passes stay on the customer's phone permanently and can send push notifications.
-The only reason to use paper is if your POS cannot support digital, and most modern systems can.
-Square data (2025) shows that digital loyalty programs see 3-5x higher active participation rates than paper cards, and the gap widens every year as consumer expectations shift toward phone-based everything.
+Digital wallet passes stay on the customer's phone permanently and send push notifications.
+Square data (2025) shows digital loyalty programs see 3 to 5 times higher active participation than paper cards, and the gap widens every year as consumer expectations shift toward phone-based everything.

-Fix: If your free drink is limited to a $3 drip coffee, customers who always order $6 lattes will feel penalized.
-Allow the free drink to apply to any drink up to a reasonable cap ($6-$7).
-The incremental cost is minimal compared to the loyalty you build.
-A loyal coffee customer is worth roughly $2,000 in lifetime revenue.
-Saving $3 on a reward while losing that customer to a competitor who is more generous is the most expensive decision you can make.
+Fix: If your free reward is limited to a $3 drip and your regulars order $6 lattes, they feel penalized.
+Allow the free drink up to a $6 or $7 cap.
+A loyal coffee customer is worth roughly $1,400 per year (Square Coffee Report, 2024); saving $3 on a reward while losing that customer to a more generous competitor is the most expensive decision you can make.

 Key Statistics